amish1188/learning-actions/README.md

     ![Set up public SonarCloud project](imgs/sonar-free-project.PNG)

-    If successfull, you should be redirected to the landing page of the project.
+    If successful, you should be redirected to the landing page of the project.
     It should look something like this:

     ![Set up public SonarCloud project](imgs/sonar-complete-project.PNG)